-Pursuant to an option agreement dated September 6, 2018 with a private Argentine concession owner (the "Hombre Muerto Optionor"), the Company was granted an option to acquire a 100% undivided interest in the Hombre Muerto West lithium brine project in Catamarca, Argentina.
-The Hombre Muerto West project is comprised of two claim blocks totalling 1,804-hectares located within the Salar del Hombre Muerto.
+On September 6, 2018 the Company had entered into an option agreement with a private Argentine concession owner (the "Hombre Muerto Optionor"), the Company was granted an option to acquire a 100% undivided interest in the Hombre Muerto West lithium brine project in Catamarca, Argentina.
+The Hombre Muerto West project was comprised of two claim blocks totalling 1,804-hectares located within the Salar del Hombre Muerto.

-To acquire a 100% interest in the properties, the Company has agreed to make annual escalating payments to the Hombre Muerto Optionor over a four-year period totalling US\$400,000 and 1,000,000 common shares as follows:
+To acquire a 100% interest in the properties, the Company had agreed to make annual escalating payments to the Hombre Muerto Optionor over a four-year period totaling US\$400,000 and 1,000,000 common shares as follows: